Marais/marais.github.io/evinced/platform_pipeline_medium.md

 As with any pipeline, it's important to have the ability to replay specific data chunks and reprocess them if needed.
 To address this, the raw input was saved in Parquet format, partitioned by tenant and date.

 ![My SVG Image](/evinced/platform_replay.svg)

-## Item Deduplication
-Item deduplication was added.
-Details can be seen on this page: [Deduplication Of Items](./platform_deduplication.md)

 ## Query API Design
 To meet the requirement for a flexible API, I designed a GraphQL engine that translates queries into ClickHouse queries.
 All complex query logic is encapsulated within ClickHouse views, and the GraphQL layer simply reflects the view fields, providing filtering, sorting, and aggregation capabilities on those fields.
 This design allows us to easily create a new view whenever a new API is needed!